Iceberg: Shape

-In addition to size classification (Table 1), icebergs can be classified on the basis of their shapes.
+In addition to size classification, icebergs can be classified on the basis of their shapes.
 The two basic types of iceberg forms are tabular and non-tabular.
 Tabular icebergs have steep sides and a flat top, much like a plateau, with a length-to-height ratio of more than 5:1.

 This type of iceberg, also known as an ice island, can be quite large, as in the case of Pobeda Ice Island.
 Antarctic icebergs formed by breaking off from an ice shelf, such as the Ross Ice Shelf or Filchner–Ronne Ice Shelf, are typically tabular.
 The largest icebergs in the world are formed this way.

 Non-tabular icebergs have different shapes and include: